qheilmann/CommandAPI-docs/docs/en/intro.md

   - Update [Argument suggestions with tooltips](./tooltips) with new tooltip methods for formatting text
   - Update [Sound arguments](./argument_sound) with support for namespaced keys
 - Adds documentation for [Kotlin-based commands](./kotlinintro) using the Kotlin DSL
-- Update the [Afterword](./afterword), giving special credits to some very special contributors!
+- Update the [Afterword](./afterword), giving special credits to some exceptional contributors!

 ### 8.5.0 → 8.5.1